UCAT ANZ Test Format

 - Situational Judgement measures your capacity to understand real world situations and to identify critical factors and appropriate behaviour in dealing with them

-Once the test has started it cannot be paused but each subtest is preceded by a 1 minute instruction section.
+The test is just under 2 hours.
+Once the test has started it cannot be paused but each subtest is preceded by a timed instruction section.

 UCAT ANZ Subtests